 - Website browsing shouldn’t be a quest to find hidden CTAs – If a visitor can’t find something on the website quickly enough, it does not exist for that visitor.

-Dos of the Awareness Stage
+Dos and Don’ts of the Awareness Stage

-- Keep it simple and direct.
-Stop overwhelming your visitors with too much information that comes too soon.
+- Keep it simple and direct – Stop overwhelming your visitors with too much information that comes too soon.

-- Prioritize and improve your website’s user experience.
-Ensure that your website leaves no room for confusion.
+- Prioritize and improve your website’s user experience – Ensure that your website leaves no room for confusion.

 Don’ts of the Awareness Stage:

-- Rotating Banner ads – These distract visitors and cause more harm than good.
+- Rotating banner ads – These distract visitors and cause more harm than good.
 In the critical, initial moments of awareness, distractions must be kept at bay.

 - Entry popups – These may ruin the website experience to a great extent.
 If you must have pop-ups, let them appear when the visitor is about to leave.

-- Cluttered homepages – Test, remove and test again until your pages are only left with clear, uncluttered webpages.
+- Cluttered homepages – Test, remove, and test again until your pages are only left with clear, uncluttered webpages.

 Interest